muehlefeldt/unity-machine-learning/docs/run-log.md

 * 20e6 steps.

 ## 1081
 * Buffer size increased.
 Should help stability.
-Maybe even help speed?
+Maybe even help speed if more training areas are used?
 * Slight change to reward function. +0.1 in case of rotation to encourage rotation.
 * Run uses the NN from 1079.
 * Terminated.
 Wrong NN as basis.